Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 There was no less tension around the room in response to that, but there were nods.
 They all knew Nofl.
 They’d all been *treated* by Nofl at some point.
 They trusted him.
 That might not be enough to soothe their worries, but it was something.

-"Well...I guess it could be a lot worse."
+"Well...
+I guess it could be a lot worse."

 Costello nodded.
 "Fact is, they’re planning an intervention.
 Which means they think they can do something for him.
 We’ll see what, and I *will* keep you all informed."